Yoav Gallant: Minister of Defense

-On 5 November 2024, Prime Minister Netanyahu announced that he had dismissed Gallant and sought to have Israel Katz replace him.
+On 5 November 2024, Netanyahu announced that he had dismissed Gallant and sought to have Israel Katz replace him.
 Gallant said that his sacking was caused by his desire to see the quick return of Israeli hostages in Gaza and an inquiry into the 7 October attacks, whereas Netanyahu simply attributed it to a lack of trust between the two.
 Protests against his firing broke out, with many calling for a continuation of the previous protests, known as Gallant Night.

-On 21 November 2024, the International Criminal Court issued arrest warrants for Gallant, Benjamin Netanyahu, and Hamas leaders Mohammed Deif, Ismail Haniyeh and Yahya Sinwar for alleged war crimes committed during the Gaza war.
+On 21 November 2024, the International Criminal Court issued arrest warrants for Gallant, Netanyahu, and Hamas leaders Mohammed Deif, Ismail Haniyeh and Yahya Sinwar (the latter three of whom were dead by that time) for alleged war crimes committed during the Gaza war.
 One of the key allegations against Gallant and Netanyahu was the "use of starvation as a weapon of war".
 The use of starvation as weapon of war is banned by the United Nations.
 A few weeks before that the arrest warrants were issued, there were also reports of looting occurring in areas controlled by the IDF.